Dear Human,

 I’m writing to you as a mother.
 Right now, I can hear desperate screams of my peers coming from the building in front of me.
 The stench of death fills the air.
 I know what’s coming–it’s too late for me.
 But maybe not for my children…

 As a mother pig, I have given birth many times over my short, tragic life–never by choice.
-The workers shoved a rod inside me and then locked me in a cage so small I couldn’t turn around.
+The workers shoved a rod inside me to impregnate me and then locked me in a cage so small I couldn’t turn around.
 I tried to resist, but every movement out of line was punished.
 I remained trapped between those cold metal bars for months.

 I remember the first time they opened my cell.
 For a moment I felt hope, but it quickly faded upon the realization that I was only being moved to a different cage–the one I gave birth in.